-Follow-up care may include imaging scans and blood/urine tests every year.
-For some people with an adrenal gland tumor, the risk of developing a tumor in the other gland is 10% or higher.
-Because of this, people treated for an adrenal gland tumor may need regular check-ups with an endocrinologist to monitor recovery and detect any new tumor growth.
-In particular, adrenal cortical carcinoma can grow and spread quickly.
-Because it is rare, a person may want to enroll in a clinical trial at a medical center with experience treating and monitoring this type of tumor.
+For some people who’ve had an adrenal gland tumor, the risk of developing a tumor in the other gland is 10% or higher.
+Because of this, people treated for an adrenal gland tumor may need regular checkups with an endocrinologist to monitor recovery and detect any new tumor growth.
+In particular, adrenalcortical carcinoma can grow and spread quickly.
+Because it is rare, a person may want to participate in a clinical trial at a medical center with experience treating and monitoring this type of tumor.
 Talk with your doctor about locating these studies.